averbraeck/opentrafficsim/docs/05-perception/historical.md

     return event == null ? null : event.getValue();
 ```

-Besides the method `getEvent(Time)`, several other methods are available for subclasses of `AbstractHistorical` to reconstruct the value at the given time.
+Besides the method `getEvent(Duration)`, several other methods are available for subclasses of `AbstractHistorical` to reconstruct the value at the given time.
 For properties that are of a type from the Java Collections Framework (like `Set`s and `Map`s), there is a shadow package available for historical versions of all of these utility classes in `org.opentrafficsim.core.perception.collections`.
 At both interface and implementation level historical shadows are available.
 For example we have `HistoricalCollection<E>` and `HistoricalSet<E>` which respectively extend the interfaces `Collection<E>` and `Set<E>`.
 Because the shadow package extends the Java Collections Framework, all the regular methods still work and function at the current time, such as `add(…)`, `remove(…)`, `clear()`, etc..
 Converting a property of type `Set<E>` to `HistoricalSet<E>`, or any other collection or map, thus requires little change in code.
-Additionally the interfaces define a method `get(Time)` to obtain a paste state of the collection or map.
+Additionally the interfaces define a method `get(Duration)` to obtain a paste state of the collection or map.

 ## Historical complex objects